-Some conferences and events will have two types of delegate (participant).
-These events we term as ‘remotely engaging’ as they include delegates that attend physically in person at the venue and delegates that attend by connecting online through a lap top/smart phone or similar device.
+Some conferences and events include two types of delegate.
+There are the delegates that attend physically in person at the venue and delegates that attend by joining in online through a laptop, smart phone or similar device.

 If your conference has both delegate types then you will need to put different programmes together.

 Creating the programme for your remote delegates requires special attention.

 The majority of online programmes (in my experience) for remote delegates either have too much or too little content.
 There are separate posts (in our blog – Choreographed Communications) on creating conference content but this post has its focus on communicating with remote delegates throughout the event.

 Here are some questions for you to ensure that your remote delegates gain the most from their investment at your conference:

 Have you shown your remote participants how they can interact with your event?

 What are your communications channels?

 Who should a remote delegate contact if they experience technical difficulties?